ljsinclair/featurebase-docs/docs/cloud/cloud-troubleshooting/cloud-status-site.md

 ## Web App availability

 Web App availability reports the status of FeatureBase Cloud's UI at [https://cloud.featurebase.com/](https://cloud.featurebase.com/).
-An outage here means that users may not be able to login to the UI or may face irregular behavior within the UI.
+An outage here means that users may not be able to sign in to the UI or may face irregular behavior within the UI.

 ## Query API availability